unkcpz/unkcpz.github.io/content/post/2025-01-25-how-to-debug-async-in-aiida.md

 From standard Python debugging approaches (`pdb`, logging, trace tools) to more advanced techniques like `aiomonitor`, there are ways to tackle the challenges.
 While some approaches work seamlessly, others need adaptation for AiiDA’s nest-asyncio and multi-process environment.

-By continuing to improve our asynchronous design, refine our logging strategies, adopting specialized debugging tools, and sharing best practices across the community, we hope can make async in AiiDA robust for everyone.
+By continuing to improve our asynchronous design, refine our logging strategies, adopting specialized debugging tools, and sharing best practices across the community, I hope can make async in AiiDA robust for everyone.